faffige/mustaching/readme.md

-# Project Title
+# Mustaching

-This project is for using mustache with various languages
+This project is for using mustache with various languages.
+PowerShell is my main language and am stating to learn python - hence the multitude of mistakes.

 ## Getting Started

 TBA

-### Prerequisites

-TBA

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License